Table of Contents

 You will need to fill in the dates correctly as well as all the required information.
 You must also enter any time spent serving a sentence and any time you have spent away from Canada.

-Using the calculator is a great step.
+Using the physical presence calculator is a great step.
 It will tell you whether you can apply now or when you will be eligible to apply.
 Make use of this accurate and helpful tool.
 If you meet the requirement, you can attach a copy of the physical presence calculator form with your citizenship application.

-What Are Some Other Citizenship Basic Requirements?
+What Are Some Other Citizenship physical presence requirement?

 You will need to meet the following basic requirements that are put forth by IRCC, (Immigration, Refugees and Citizenship Canada.)
 These include the following: